-Below you can see a yearly comparison by Malaysia’s Valuation and Property Services Department, showing the approximate price increases in real estate since 2013.
+Below you can see a yearly comparison by Malaysia’s Valuation and Property Services Department, showing annual changes for house prices from 2012 – Q2 2019.

-Kuala Lumpur, Selangor, Negeri Sembilan, and Sabah has showed more positive results throughout 2017 and during the first half of 2018.
-Here, prices have remained above or around the national average.
+Looking at 2017 and the first half of 2018, Kuala Lumpur, Selangor, Negeri Sembilan, and Sabah showed more positive results with prices remaining above or around the national average.

-Cities like Pahang, Perak, and Terengganu, on the other side, have seen modest increases, well below the national average.
+Cities like Pahang, Perak, and Terengganu, on the other hand, experienced modest increases well below the national average.

-I want to mention that the price increases shown above aren’t adjusted for inflation.
+I also want to mention that the price increases above are not adjusted for inflation.

-If we adjust the prices and take inflation into consideration, the prices have been in decline in many places throughout 2017 and 2018, including Kuala Lumpur, Selangor, and Penang.
+If we adjust the prices for inflation, property prices have been in decline in many places throughout 2017, 2018 and 2019, including Kuala Lumpur, Selangor, and Penang.

-According to a report published by Edmund Tie & Company, we’ve seen small quarter-to-quarter price increases of high-end condominiums in Kuala Lumpur during the second quarter.
-Rents on the other hand, declined by 6.3%.
+According to a report published by Edmund Tie & Company, we saw a small quarter-to-quarter price increase of high-end condominiums in Kuala Lumpur during the second quarter of 2018.
+Rents, on the other hand, declined by -6.3%.

 The National Property Information Center backs this statement, claiming that Kuala Lumpur saw a 1.7% year-on-year increase of housing prices.
 If we adjust to inflation, there’s even been a negative growth.